The Kikuchi Hierarchy and Tensor PCA: Preliminaries and Prior Work

 \subsection{The Spiked Tensor Model}

 A general formulation of the spiked tensor model is as follows.
-For an integer $p \ge 2$, let $\widetilde{\bG} \in (\RR^n)^{\otimes p}$ be an asymmetric tensor with entries i.i.d.\ $\sN(0,1)$.
+For an integer $p \ge 2$, let $\widetilde{\bG} \in (\RR^n)^{\otimes p}$ be an order-$p$ tensor with entries sampled i.i.d.\ from $\sN(0,1)$.
 We then symmetrize this tensor and obtain a symmetric tensor $\bG$,

 where $S_p$ is the symmetric group of permutations of $[p]$, and $\widetilde{\bG}^\pi_{i_1,\ldots,i_p} := \widetilde{\bG}_{i_{\pi(1)},\ldots,i_{\pi(p)}}$.
 Note that if $i_1,\ldots,i_p$ are distinct then $\bG_{i_1,\ldots,i_p} \sim \sN(0,1)$.
-We draw a `signal' vector or 'spike' $\bx_* \in \RR^n$ from a prior distribution $P_{\tx}$ supported on the sphere $\mathcal{S}^{n-1} = \{\bx \in \RR^n \,:\, \|\bx\| = \sqrt{n}\}$.
+We draw a `signal' vector or `spike' $\bx_* \in \RR^n$ from a prior distribution $P_{\tx}$ supported on the sphere $\mathcal{S}^{n-1}(\sqrt{n}) = \{\bx \in \RR^n \,:\, \|\bx\| = \sqrt{n}\}$.
 Then we let $\bY \in (\RR^n)^{\otimes p}$ be the tensor

-We will mostly focus on the \emph{Rademacher-spiked model} where $\bx_*$ is uniform in $\{ \pm 1 \}^n$, i.e., $P_{\tx} = 2^{-n} \prod_i \big( \delta(x_i-1)+\delta(x_i+1) \big)$.
+We will mostly focus on the \emph{Rademacher-spiked model} where $\bx_*$ is uniform in $\{ \pm 1 \}^n$, i.e., $P_{\tx} = 2^{-n} \prod_i \big( \delta_{-1}(x_i)+\delta_{+1}(x_i) \big)$.
 We will sometimes state results without specifying the prior $P_{\tx}$, in which case the result holds for \emph{any} prior normalized so that $\|\bx_*\| = \sqrt{n}$.
 Let $\PP_\lambda$ denote the law of the tensor $\bY$.
 The parameter $\lambda = \lambda(n)$ may depend on $n$.
 We will consider the limit $n \to \infty$ with $p$ held fixed.

 Our algorithms will depend only on the entries $\bY_{i_1,\ldots,i_p}$ where the indices $i_1,\ldots,i_p$ are distinct: that is, on the collection

 where $\bG_E \sim \mathcal{N}(0,1)$ and for a vector $\bx \in \RR^{n}$ we write $\bx^E = \prod_{i \in E} \bx_i$.